Blac Chyna Gives Fans An Eyeful Of Sideboob In A Tiny Tank Top

 “A sight for sore eyes!
 OMG goddess! remarkably gorgeous,” gushed a follower.

-“WHY ARE YOU SO FLAWLESS,” exclaimed another follower.
+“WHY ARE YOU SO FLAWLESS,” exclaimed a fourth admirer.

 “You look like a Barbie doll,” noted an Instagram user.

-In addition, Blac shared another Instagram update yesterday that showed her rocking a totally different outfit.
-She wore a light blond wig, which she wore down in a middle part.
-Her dress was strapless and black.
+In addition, Blac shared another Instagram update yesterday that showed her sporting a totally different outfit.
+She wore a light blond wig, which she wore down in a middle part while rocking a strapless black dress.
 In addition, she wore a textural sweater that might have been attached to the dress.
 It featured large, white sleeves that gave way to a patch of black by the wrists.

 Chyna gave a fierce look with her lips closed.
 She placed her left hand by her cheek, and wrapped her right arm on her midriff.
-Her makeup was similar to the look she sported with her blue wig.
+Her makeup was similar to the look she sported while wearing the blue wig.

 This photo was liked over 30,000 times.

 Fans can hope for more updates from Blac in the coming days.
 She’s been sharing a variety of updates, so it’ll be interesting to see what she has in store.
-Plus, fans that can’t get enough of Chyna should check out her earlier post where she rocked a small bikini top.
+Furthermore, fans that can’t get enough of Chyna should check out her earlier post where she rocked a small bikini top.

 Delivered To Your INBOX